egirardo/mtg-card-generator/README.md

-# mtg-card-generator
+# mtg-commander-generator
-This is a generator of Magic: The Gathering cards based on user input from an MTG API.
+This is a random commander generator that can be narrowed down through user input to help users find inspiration for new commander decks.